samikeijonen/edd-paytrail/readme.txt

 == Changelog ==

+= 1.0.3 =

+* Bug fix: Make sure Easy Digital Downloads is active before including any of the plugin files.

 = 1.0.2 =

-* Bug fix: tax rate should be enter under Settings > Taxes if using Finnish address fields.
+* Bug fix: Tax rate should be enter under Settings > Taxes if using Finnish address fields.
 This is required field for Paytrail account.
 Tax rates defaults for 24%.

 = 1.0.1 =